Preta: Names

 The Sanskrit term was taken up in Buddhism to describe one of six possible states of rebirth.

-The Chinese term egui (餓鬼), literally "starving ghost", is thus not a literal translation of the Sanskrit term.
+The Chinese term egui (餓鬼), is thus not a literal translation of the Sanskrit term.

 Description

 Pretas are invisible to the human eye, but some believe they can be discerned by humans in certain mental states.
 They are described as human-like, but with sunken, mummified skin, narrow limbs, enormously distended bellies and long, thin necks.
-This appearance is a metaphor for their mental situation: they have enormous appetites, signified by their gigantic bellies, but a very limited ability to satisfy those appetites, symbolized by their slender necks.
+This appearance is a metaphor for their mental situation: they have enormous appetites, signified by their gigantic bellies, but a very limited ability to satisfy those appetites, symbolised by their slender necks.

 Pretas are often depicted in Japanese art (particularly that from the Heian period) of Gaki-Zoshi as emaciated human-like creatures with bulging stomachs with dependable size and rather thin throats.
 They are frequently shown licking up spilled water in temples, accompanied by demons (specifically oni), desperately begging to humans, and scavenging things, or winding up in severe pain representing their personal agony.
 Otherwise they may be shown as balls of smoke or fire.
 Often, pretas are usually depicted naked and while others wears fundoshi.

 In Cambodia, a special female preta is known as a grák, a malevolent spirit believed to be the spirit of a corrupt old woman named Yey Plang (យាយប្លង់) who was in charge of preparing food for the royal family and for monks in temples near the royal palace during the reign of King Monivong between 1927 and 1941.